 If you itemize your deductions and anticipate including some of your medical and dental expenses, then IRS Publication 502, "Medical and Dental Expenses," can help you determine which expenses qualify in the current tax year.
-After you total all of your deductible medical and dental bills, you can deduct only the portion that exceeds 7.5 percent of your Adjusted Gross Income (AGI).
+After you total all of your deductible medical and dental bills, you can deduct only the portion that exceeds 7.5 percent of your Adjusted Gross Income (AGI) for 2017 and 2018.

 What are medical and dental expenses?

 IRS Publication 502 defines medical and dental expenses as the costs you pay to receive treatments that prevent, diagnose or treat diseases or other physical and mental ailments.
 Deductible costs also include equipment expenses, diagnostic services and the supplies necessary to service these conditions.

 Supplies will include any prescription medication you need plus insulin, which is the only deductible nonprescription medication allowable.
 Elective and cosmetic surgeries or teeth whitening services are not covered under the IRS definition as a medical or dental expense.

 Under the guidelines set forth in IRS Publication 502, you can claim the deduction in the tax year you actually pay the expense.
 For example, if you paid for an appendectomy in the current tax year and the surgery occurred in the beginning of the next tax year, report the expense on your current tax return.
 If an operation performed in the current tax year was paid for in the next tax year—claim the deduction in the next tax year.
 The expense is always reported in the year it was paid, not the year the services are performed.

 Deducting insurance premiums